digicademy/incipitSearch/README.md

 ![Screenshot of music incipit search engine and platform IncipitSearch][screenshot]

 IncipitSearch website: [https://incipitsearch.adwmainz.net](https://incipitsearch.adwmainz.net/)

-For an overview of functionalities and background see the presentation ["IncipitSearch - A common interface for searchin gin music repositories"](https://annaneo.github.io/DH-2018-Budapest-IncipitSearch) held at the Digital Humanities 2018 conference in Budapest.
+For an overview of functionalities and background see the presentation ["IncipitSearch - A common interface for searching in music repositories"](https://annaneo.github.io/DH-2018-Budapest-IncipitSearch) held at the Digital Humanities 2018 conference in Budapest.

 # API and LOD